Craig Russell (British author)

-Craig Russell, also known as Christopher Galt, is a Scottish novelist, short story writer and author of The Devil Aspect.
+Craig Russell, also known by the pseudonym Christopher Galt, is a Scottish novelist, short story writer and author of The Devil Aspect.
 His Hamburg-set thriller series featuring detective Jan Fabel has been translated into 23 languages.
 Russell speaks fluent German and has a special interest in post-war German history.
 His books, particularly The Devil Aspect and the Fabel series, tend to include historical or mythological themes.

 In February 2007, Russell was awarded the Polizeistern (Police Star) by the Hamburg Police, the only non-German ever to have received this accolade.
-In June 2007, Russell was shortlisted for the £20,000 CWA Duncan Lawrie Gold Dagger, the world's largest literary prize for crime fiction.
+In June 2007, Russell was shortlisted for the £20,000 CWA Gold Dagger, the world's largest literary prize for crime fiction.
 Also in 2007, Russell was shortlisted for the SNCF Prix Polar Award in France.